wf-transcriptomes documentation

 Transcript info table{{ alias }}_transcripts_table.tsvThis file details each isoform that was reconstructed from the input reads.
 It contains a subset of columns from the .tmap output from gffcompareper-sample

-Final non redundant transcriptomede_analysis/final_non_redundant_transcriptome.fastaTranscripts that were used for differential expression analysis including novel transcripts with the identifiers used for DE analysis.aggregated
+Final non redundant transcriptomede_analysis/final_non_redundant_transcriptome.fastaTranscripts that were used for differential expression analysis including novel transcripts with the identifiers used for DE analysis.
+Only applicable when the ref_transcriptome parameter is not provided.aggregated

 Pipeline overview